On this page you’ll find our A-Z of Practicalities for RubyConf TH 2023.

 You should tip someone who carries suitcases up to your room in a hotel.

-Bangkok is hot and wet.
-In December, Bangkok has daily highs of around 31 Celsius (87F) and lows of 21 Celsius (70F).
-December is one of the relatively coolest and driest months of the year, though it can still rain, so if you get caught in a storm, it’s generally best to just wait it out in a mall.
+Bangkok is hot and wet (and the 2023 rainy season is especially wet!).
+In October, Bangkok has daily highs of around 32 Celsius (89F) and lows of 24 Celsius (75F), and you can expect sudden downpours of rain, especially in the afternoon.
+If you get caught in a storm, it’s generally best to just wait it out in a mall.
 It’s best to carry a small umbrella or raincoat (which you can also easily get at a convenience store).